doublejumptokyo/oasyx-3d-document/how-to-modify-an-asset.md

 **Step.2 Create a texture in Photoshop**

 When adding items, you must expand the UVs of the additional items and prepare textures to match.
 To change the color of an existing part, simply change the fill color of the corresponding layer in the PSD file.
-For textures, existing parts are textured using fill layers and masks so that the color can be changed for each part.
+For textures, existing parts are textured using fill layers and masks so that the color can be changed for each part*

 *Refer to "[How to create textures](#Points-to-note-about-production)" for details.